Diamonds are forever - or so they would have you believe!

 Insuring a ring everywhere: “All Risks” cover

-This optional extra on your contents insurance covers items for loss, damage or theft outside the home, and includes worldwide cover for up to 60 days in each policy year (that’s the honeymoon covered).
-Just specify the ring and its value on your policy.
-(Many insurers will charge extra for this cover)
+This optional extra on your contents insurance covers items for loss, damage or theft outside the home, and includes worldwide cover for up to 60 days in each policy year - which should cover the honeymoon.
+Simply specify the ring and its value on your policy.

 Once you have your "all risks" cover in place your engagement ring will be insured whether you are at the office or the altar, sunbathing or out shopping.

 Getting your engagement and wedding rings properly insured needn't cost the earth and will take you less than an hour of your time.

 For the peace of mind it provides, it would be crazy not to have ring insurance of some kind, whether it be covered under the homeowners' insurance policy or an individual policy.